To view the full article, please click on the title you would like to read.

 Is He Grieving?
 4 pages

-Grief is as real and impactful in horses as in people, though it may not always be really observable.
+Grief is as real and impactful in horses as in people, though it may not always be readily observable.
 This article outlines three basic types of emotional responses that can be distinguished in animals, and shows ways how we can support the grieving individual with holistic means as to help it regain and maintain optimal overall health.
 Naturally, the tips given can be adapted for members of species other than the equine.

 Written by Ella Bittel, Holistic Veterinarian, published in Equine Wellness Magazine, October/ November 2012, Volume 7, Issue 5, pages 42-45.